vboboeva/Potts-Simulation/readme.md

 ### How to sync with the repository

   A simple git pull inside the cloned folder should to the job.
 In case of troubles contact me.

-### !Hot!
-Features

-* I have made a test directory so that when I finish the code refactoring and I have to check that numbers are still the same it will be an easy task.
-* Changed the Makefile in the root directory.
-Now you can check that numbers are ok with the old version running make test, compile and run the code with make run or just compile with make